Subscribe

 This talk will look at the display Beautiful Souls.
 Comprised largely of the portrait studies made by Violet Manners, an artist and member of the group, this display focuses on the glamorous set of aristocrats and socialites, nicknamed ‘The Souls’ because of their shared intellectual interests, that formed around the Conservative MP, and later Prime Minister, Arthur Balfour, at the end of the nineteenth-century.
 Highlighting the cultural influence of the individuals involved, the display also demonstrates their Pre-Raphaelite associations.

-One Response to “Portraits of The Souls”
+One reply on “Portraits of The Souls”